oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Day 00.md

 trunk serve
 ```

-You’ll see a basic counter app in your browser at `http://localhost:8080`.
+We’ll see a basic counter app in our browser at `http://localhost:8080`.

 ---